-Descriptive statistics will include the number of participants per condition (OXT vs. placebo) as well as the mean and SD of the IGTS36 and SPSRQ-RC76 scores, and the frequency of nasal obstruction levels77.
+Descriptive statistics will include the number of participants per condition (OXT vs. placebo) as well as the mean and SD of the IGTS36 and SPSRQ-RC78 scores, and the frequency of nasal obstruction levels80.

-Statistical tests will be considered significant at p < .05 and supplemented with Partial Eta Squared values (ηp2) as a measure of effect size (ηp2 of .01 indicates small effects, ηp2 of .06 medium effects, and ηp2 of equal to or greater than .14 large effects).
-When testing our registered hypothesis, we will not correct for multiple comparisons.
+Statistical tests will be considered significant at p < .02 for our replication analyses (Hypotheses 1-3), and p<.05 for our pooled analysis.
+For the latter, we deviate from the stricter threshold since we aim to balance specificity and sensitivity for our analysis; maintaining an alpha of .02 would necessitate a sample size that exceeds our data collection capacity.
+For example, detecting a small effect size of Cohen’s d=.2 for our pooled analysis, would require around 850 participants with a power .8 and alpha .02.
+We will supplement the test statistics with Partial Eta Squared values (ηp2) as a measure of effect size (ηp2 of .01 indicates small effects, ηp2 of .06 medium effects, and ηp2 of equal to or greater than .14 large effects).
+When testing our registered hypothesis, we will not additionally correct for multiple comparisons since we are using a stricter threshold alpha of .02 for all replication-related hypothesis testing.
+This alpha of .02 is close to a Bonferroni-corrected alpha of .05, corrected for the number of hypotheses.
 In any exploratory analyses, we will correct for multiple comparisons and report uncorrected and corrected test results.

 Hypothesis 1a

-To investigate if investors on OXT, compared to placebo, do not significantly invest more money in trustees (dependent variable), the data will first be (visually) explored using summary statistics and frequency tables as well as distribution characteristics.
-To formally test the hypothesis, an OLR model will be conducted with investment levels as dependent variable and the OXT condition as independent variable (value equals 1 when on OXT and 0 when placebo).
-Levels of nasal obstruction (NOSE77) will be included as a covariate that could potentially limit the impact of intranasal OXT administration4.
-The analysis will be performed using the MASS package64 implemented in R65.
-If the proportional odds assumption of the OLR model is violated, we will conduct and report the results of three separate binary logistic (BL) models with no correction for post hoc comparisons.
+To investigate if investors on OXT, compared to placebo, do not significantly invest more money in trustees (dependent variable) an OLR model will be conducted with investment levels as dependent variable and the OXT condition as independent variable (value equals 1 when on OXT and 0 when placebo).
+Levels of nasal obstruction (NOSE80) will be included as a covariate that could potentially limit the impact of intranasal OXT administration4.
+The analysis will be performed using the MASS package65 implemented in R66.
+If the proportional odds assumption of the OLR model is violated, we will conduct and report the results of three separate BL models (I: 0=0 and 4/8/12=1; II: 0/4=0 and 8/12=1; III: 0/4/8=0 and 12=1) with no correction for post hoc comparisons.
 If there is no (statistically significant) effect of OXT, the odds ratios will not differ significantly from 1.

 Hypothesis 1b

-Hypothesis 1a will be supplemented with equivalence testing using the TOSTER package87 implemented in R65.
-Here, the aim is to assess, in the event that the OXT group, relative to placebo group, shows a significant increase in monetary investments, whether OXT’s effect on interpersonal trust is large enough to be considered40,48.
-We Simonsohn88.
-Here, the bounds of the equivalence interval will be set to the effect size that the original studywould have 33% power to detect.
-Consequently, the upper bound (ΔU) will be set to d=.33, and the lower bound (ΔL) will be set to d=-.33 (testing one-sided).
-In case the effect of OXT on investments falls within the range of the upper and lower bound, the placebo and OXT treatment group will be considered equivalent.
-We will interpret this result to imply that OXT effects on interpersonal trust in the context of standard lab-based psychological experiments are not worthwhile pursuing.
+Hypothesis 1a will be supplemented with equivalence testing using the TOSTER package91 implemented in R66.
+Here, the aim is to assess, in the event that the OXT group, relative to placebo group, shows a significant increase in monetary investments, whether OXT’s effect on interpersonal trust is large enough to be considered a meaningful psychological finding40,47.
+We will set the upper bound (ΔU) t to d=.33, and the lower bound (ΔL) to d=-.33 (testing one-sided).
+Although at first glance this may seem like a rather wide range, it is not our aim to demonstrate equivalence for the smallest possible effect sizes.
+Rather, we aim to demonstrate equivalence for a range of effect sizes that are smaller than effect sizes commonly encountered in psychological research92.
+Moreover, this effect size is in the range of the mean effect size reported by previous studies that have examined OXT’s effects in trust-related contexts93-95.

+In case the 90% confidence interval of the effect of OXT on investments falls within the range of the upper and lower bound of the pre-defined interval, we have evidence to conclude that the OXT and placebo group are equivalent (where equivalence would imply that the OXT effect is not meaningful enough to further pursue in lab-based studies).